dmlseeing/weiboOfActor/README.md

   ![informationOfActor_Weibo](./informationOfActor_Weibo.png)
     * Get numbers of follows, weibo and fans from the left part.
     * Get total original weibo and time of firstpage from the right part.
     * Get total numbers of forwards and likes of firstpage from the right part.
+  3. Get urls of users' information page and enter the page to get relevant information of actors.(key point:查看更多)